 the functionality of normal communication systems (ie electronic data communication facilities, Control Telephony, etc.)

-Once NGESO deems that sufficient confidence in the Transmission System, connected generation and demand and appropriate systems are in place to return to normal operation, it will inform the BSCCo of this development.
+Once NESO deems that sufficient confidence in the Transmission System, connected generation and demand and appropriate systems are in place to return to normal operation, it will inform the BSCCo of this development.

 System Restoration Plan Implementation

-Article 24 of the EU NCER, provides for the implementation of the System Restoration Plan.
-In order to implement the System Restoration Plan, NGESO has notified those parties (as identified in Appendix A – Restoration Service Providers) that in meeting the requirements of the Grid Code (as CUSC Parties or those non-CUSC parties which have Anchor Restoration Contracts or Top Up Restoration Contracts) they will be bound by the requirements of the EU NCER.
+Article 24 of the EU NCER provides for the implementation of the System Restoration Plan.
+In order to implement the System Restoration Plan, NESO has notified those parties (as identified in Appendix A – Restoration Service Providers) that in meeting the requirements of the Grid Code (as CUSC Parties or those non-CUSC parties which have Anchor Restoration Contracts or Top Up Restoration Contracts) they will be bound by the requirements of the EU NCER.

-Resilience measures to be implemented by the NGESO, Transmission Licensees and Network Operators
+Resilience measures to be implemented by the NESO, Transmission Licensees and Network Operators

-In Accordance with EU NCER Article 11(4):
+In accordance with EU NCER Article 11(4):

-NGESO has a list of substations essential for restoration that will be operational in the case of loss of primary power supply for at least 72 hours (EU NCER Article 42) however, due to the sensitivity of this information, it is not possible to share this externally.
+NESO has a list of substations essential for restoration that will be operational in the case of loss of primary power supply for at least 72 hours (EU NCER Article 42) however, due to the sensitivity of this information, it is not possible to share this externally.
 This information has been shared with the Authority and with the parties who own / operate those substations through the relevant LJRP.

-NGESO, Transmission Licensees and Network Operators should ensure all plant and apparatus, equipment controlling that plant and apparatus and the necessary personnel with the appropriate skill and knowledge to operate and control that plant and apparatus (for example primary electrical plant, control, protection, metering equipment, computer facilities for the secure operation of the power system) are designed to remain available for use for at least 72 hours in the case of a loss of external power (EU NCER Article 42).
+NESO, Transmission Licensees and Network Operators should ensure all plant and apparatus, equipment controlling that plant and apparatus and the necessary personnel with the appropriate skill and knowledge to operate and control that plant and apparatus (for example primary electrical plant, control, protection, metering equipment, computer facilities for the secure operation of the power system) are designed to remain available for use for at least 72 hours in the case of a loss of external power (EU NCER Article 42).
 This includes any remote data centres required to sustain the critical tools and facilities and is provided for in CC/ECC.7.10 and CC/ECC.7.11.

-Critical tools and facilities for NGESO, Transmission Licensees, Network Operators, User’s and Restoration Contractors taking part in System Restoration include: -
+Critical tools and facilities for NESO, Transmission Licensees, Network Operators, User’s and Restoration Contractors taking part in System Restoration include: -

 Tools for operating and monitoring the Transmission System including state estimation, the Balancing Mechanism, load and System Frequency control, alarms, real time system operation and operational security analysis including off-line transmission analysis.

-The ability to control, protect and monitor transmission assets including switchgear, tap changers and other Transmission System equipment including where available auxiliary equipment and to ensure the safe operation of Plant and Apparatus and the safety of personnel.
+The ability to control, protect and monitor transmission assets including switchgear, tap changers and other Transmission System equipment including where available auxiliary equipment and to ensure the safe operation of plant and apparatus and the safety of personnel.

 Control Telephony systems as provided for in CC.6.5.1 – CC.6.5.5 and ECC.6.5.1 – ECC.6.5.5 of the Grid Code.